scgerkin/C964_Capstone/paper/paper.md

 ### Neural Net Accuracy Analysis
 The accuracy of the neural net was evaluated in a combination of methods.
 As previously discussed in the [Hypothesis Verification](#hypothesis-verification) section, the validation data used during training of the model indicated a poor adaption to the data, showing very poor scores for categorical cross-entropy as a loss function and accuracy overall.
 However, when plotting the true-positive rate and false-positive rate for the model to create the ROC curves, this paints a completely different picture[^rocCurveURL].

-[^rocCurveURL]: An interactive version of this graph is available at `//TODO ROC CURVE URL`.
+[^rocCurveURL]: An interactive version of this graph is available at [http://cxr-dx.scgrk.com/training/](http://cxr-dx.scgrk.com/training/).

 ![ROC Curves for Validation Data](./assets/training-analysis/validation.png)